 To improve the algorithmic models, there is a great need for the industry to collect projectdata on a wider scale.

-Estimation variables - which information is even relative?
+Estimation variables - which information is even relevant?

 Producing a good model for your organization may legitimately be too complex or too time-consuming.

 The biggest issue is how to get all the contextual information that is currently stored in the heads of your teams into the model.
-Which information is even relative?
+Which information is even relevant?

 - the LOC (lines of code) that will be produced for this project